 Regularly seek new opportunities to list your business in online directories to improve your online presence and increase your chances of ranking for local search queries.

-Here are just a few popular directories to list your business if relevant:
+Here are just a few other popular directories beyond Google Business Profile:

 Yelp